 Tips for creating effective website under construction pages

+A good placeholder page will tell people what to expect.
 Visitors should get an idea of what your website is going to be about and why it merits attention.
 When people land on a site under construction page, they want to be informed as to what’s about to come up on that space.
 Convince them to keep checking back through an enticing copy.

-You can start generating leads from your coming soon website by adding an invitation to join your mailing list.
+Give them something to do.
+You can start generating leads from your coming soon website by adding an invitation to join your mailing list or newsletter.
 If you’re offering a product or a new app, you can even add a pre-order form.
 Give people something to do while waiting for your site to launch.
 Create an email marketing campaign around updates and teasers on what’s about to come to your brand.